RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 * Please account for your hack time, any networking events or meetups where you mention the company, etc., along with other reported times in Noko.

-### Hourly Employees
-Hourly employees may bill hack time with approval from their manager.
+* If you are not sure how to bill your time please see [this wiki](https://github.com/RadialDevGroup/Policy/wiki/Common-Time-Reporting-Codes-%28Noko%29).

 ### Salaried Employees

 Salaried staff may take/use hack time per the explanation above.

+### Hourly Employees

+Hourly employees may bill hack time with approval from their manager

 ## Hour Requirements, Overtime, and Comp Time

+### Salaried Employees

-For salaried employees, 40 hours of work per week will be required.
+40 hours of work per week will be required.
 If it is important to client delivery that additional time be spent, please ensure that we are aware so that the entire team can participate.
 Please report any client request for overtime, in writing, and in context, as additional fees may apply and additional steps may need to be taken to account for this time.
 No comp time or overtime will be applied except as required by law.

 If full-time employees regularly fail to meet the expectation that they report roughly 40 hours per week of work, this will result in a conversation with management.
 Initially, we will identify if the organization or team needs to make adjustments to facilitate better compliance; if that is ineffective, we will identify steps that an employee should take to bring time-keeping into compliance, and if issues persist, this will become grounds for disciplinary action.